 Still, there are many who are keeping the good news to themselves.
 They may fear the reaction which the word of God often draws from those who refuse it.
 Or, they may not want to be branded as different from others.
 To state it plainly, they desire to be like the world instead of like Jesus.
 But the world expects us to speak out against wrong; let’s not disappoint both the world and our God by committing the sin of silence.

-There is an axiom that "silence gives consent."
+There is an axiom that “silence gives consent.”
 This is true in the case of believers who refuse to openly and audibly denounce sin.
-In the Bible, we read that at the stoning of Stephen, Paul, as a young man, "was consenting unto his death" (Acts 8:1).
+In the Bible, we read that at the stoning of Stephen, Paul, as a young man, “was in complete agreement with his killing” (Acts 8:1).
 But how did he consent to that cruel injustice?
-We are told that those who stoned Stephen "laid down their clothes at a young man's feet, whose name was Saul [Paul's earlier name]."
-As far as we know, young Paul never said a word at Stephen's execution; still, he was as guilty of that crime against Christ as any who threw a stone.
+We are told that those who stoned Stephen “laid down their garments at the feet of a young man named Saul [Paul’s earlier name].”
+As far as we know, young Paul never said a word at Stephen’s execution; still, he was as guilty of that crime against Christ as any who threw a stone.

 There was only one Judas Iscariot; at the same time, there were many, young and old, who silently lined the streets of Jerusalem, watching Jesus struggle with the burden of the cross.
 During the trial of our Lord, thousands of people knew there was a great injustice taking place before their very eyes, but they did not speak out against it.
 Think how few rose up in protest, and ask yourself this question, “What would I have done, had I been there?”
 We can only answer that question by answering this one: “What am I doing about it now?”
 I hope, dear Reader, that you are not letting Christ be crucified anew because of an habitual disinclination to speak out against wrong and make a stand for that which is right and just.